Maison Oranger: romantic gîte in South of France

 + Modern art meets antique furniture: light colours dominate within medieval walls

-+ The view is the important thing: the houses offer wonderful views from the sunny south facing terraces (public garden in Pezilla de Conflent)
++ The view is the important thing: the house offers a wonderful view from the sunny south facing terrace

 + Northern European (Dutch) comfort in a southern European atmosphere

-+ Your own ‘tourist board’ at home: with tourist guides/books guests are provided with all the instant information
++ Your own ‘tourist board’ at home: with tourist guides/books for guests

 + Coming home in a home: everything you expect in a ‘home’ is there, like books, games (including ‘jeu de boules’ set), cleaning devises, shopping bags etc.

 + Sleeping well is important: the house offers good beds with good quality mattresses, seasonal duvets, and both hard and soft pillows.

 + ‘Small’ house, ‘small’ price: the house is designed for a couple that wants a base to explore the region.

-+ Centrally located: the villages are located close to shops, restaurants and all major attractions.
++ Centrally located: the village of Estoher is centrally located to all major attractions.
 Shops and restaurants are close.
 So no driving up and down difficult mountain roads to get somewhere.